A young couple inspecting a house, potentially considering it for purchase.

 How Does A Mortgage Contingency Work?

-When a buyer is ready to buy a property, the first step is to submit a purchase offer to the seller.
-If they haven’t been preapproved for a mortgage or aren’t sure whether they’ll qualify for the appropriate loan, they can add a mortgage contingency to the offer.
-Once both parties sign the purchase agreement, the buyer will submit an earnest money deposit and the seller will take the property off the market.
+A buyer submits a purchase offer to a seller when they’re ready to buy a property.
+If they haven’t been preapproved for a mortgage or aren’t sure whether they’ll qualify for a loan, they can add a mortgage contingency clause to the offer.
+Once both parties sign the purchase agreement, the buyer will likely make an earnest money deposit, leading the seller to take the property off the market.

-At that point, the buyer has the length of the mortgage contingency period to obtain financing from a lender.
-Once approved for the mortgage, they provide the seller with a mortgage commitment letter from their lender, and the next steps of the home closing process are set into motion.
+Once the buyer gets approved for a mortgage, they’ll provide the seller with a mortgage commitment letter from their lender, setting the next steps of the closing process in motion.

-If the buyer doesn’t qualify for the loan or fails to secure financing in time, they can terminate the contract.
-With a mortgage contingency clause, either party can back out of the home sale agreement during the contingency period with no penalties.
-The seller will be free to pursue other offers, and the buyer will receive their earnest money deposit back.
+If the buyer doesn’t qualify for the loan within the mortgage contingency period, they can back out of the deal.
+With a mortgage contingency clause, a buyer can terminate a home sale agreement during the contingency period without penalties if they can’t secure financing in time.
+The buyer will get their earnest money deposit back, and the seller can look at other offers.

 Take the first step toward the right mortgage.